Here’s your handy guide to France’s Champagne-Ardenne region.

 When one hears of the Champagne-Ardenne region of France, one may easily associate champagne (the drink) with it.
 But did you know that the region offers a whole lot more than just fancy sparkling wine?
 This region is also where almost all of France’s monarchs were crowned.
 Charles de Gaulle even referred to it as home.

-Champagne-Ardenne also boasts beautiful scenery, well-preserved medieval towns, a fantastic theme park, several Villes d’Art et Histoire (Cities of Art and History), and UNESCO World Heritage Sites.
+Champagne-Ardenne also boasts beautiful scenery, well-preserved medieval towns and villages, a fantastic theme park, several Villes d’Art et Histoire (Cities of Art and History), and UNESCO World Heritage Sites.

 Interested to know more?
 Keep reading.

 In this article, we’ll share with you the best things to do in Champagne-Ardenne, France.